Bhargav5452/smart-city-assistant/README.md

 3. Click Upload and select smart_city_assistant.ipynb from your downloaded files.

-4. Upload the smart_city.py file to the Colab environment:
+4. Upload the app.py file to the Colab environment:
-   In the Colab left sidebar, go to the Files tab Click Upload and select smart_city.py from your local files
+   In the Colab left sidebar, go to the Files tab.
+   Click Upload and select app.py from your local files.

 5. Set your Hugging Face API token securely in the notebook:
    In the appropriate notebook cell, replace "your_token_here" with your own Hugging Face token.
-Run the cell to set the environment variable
+Run the cell to set the environment variable.

 6. Run all remaining notebook cells in order to:
-   Install dependencies
+   Install dependencies,
-   Load the IBM Granite LLM model from Hugging Face Start the Streamlit app using a public URL tunnel
+   Load the IBM Granite LLM model from Hugging Face, Start the Streamlit app using a public URL tunnel.

 When the notebook finishes running, copy the provided public URL and open it in your browser to access the Streamlit app UI.